ds300/patch-package/README.md

 the root dir of your app.
 Inside will be a file called `package-name+0.44.0.patch` or something, which is a diff between normal old `package-name` and your fixed version.
 Commit this to share the fix with your team.

+#### Options

+ - `--use-yarn`

+   By default, patch-package checks whether you use npm or yarn based on which lockfile you have.
+If you have both, it uses npm by default.
+   Set this option to override that default and always use yarn.

+ - `--exclude <regexp>`

+   Ignore paths matching the regexp when creating patch files.
+   Paths are relative to the root dir of the package to be patched.

+ - `--include <regexp>`

+   Only consider paths matching the regexp when creating patch files.
+   Paths are relative to the root dir of the package to be patched.

+ - `--case-sensitive-path-filtering`

+   Make regexps used in --include or --exclude filters case-sensitive.

 ### Updating patches

 Use exactly the same process as for making patches in the first place, i.e. make more changes, run patch-package, commit the changes to the patch file.